zeeyingg/AL_3LuckyDuckies/README.md

  * a toString method that specifies that when printing out an array list, print out their values with commas separating each one and brackets on both sides.

+ * A method compareTo takes two ints and compares them to each other.
+Returns 0 if the ints are equal.
+Returns 1 if first int > second int.
+Returns -1 if first int < second int.

+ * method inOrder returns boolean and checks if the Array List is in order.
+For each index of Array List (excluding the last one), compare the Integer value at that index with the one directly after.
+If at any point it is found that the Integer value is greater than the one after, returns false.
+ Also prints out index at which the issue with Order was encountered.